Haemophilus Influenzae Infections in Children

 - Not bending the neck when moving or playing with a toy

-The symptoms of H. influenzae can seem like other health conditions.
-Have your child see his or her healthcare provider for a diagnosis.
+Many of these symptoms may be caused by other health problems.
+Have your child see their healthcare provider for a diagnosis.

 How is H. influenzae diagnosed in a child?